brykmoore/app/docs/conventions.markdown

 4. Convention for configuration
   * All new micro configuration files should live under the source/config folder and be named:
     [NewConfigName].[real_extension].erb - ex. our_custom_config.txt.erb

+5. All components with dependencies(collaborators), will be guaranteed to be created with all of their dependencies provided.

+6. Null is not an allowable return value from any of our own value returning methods.
+(Throw exceptions or assume null object pattern usage).